Redeemer Review

 Redeemer 6

-Redeemer feels and plays much like a classic beat ‘em up title, harking back to a time where arcades were chock full of games focusing on punching and kicking an infinite supply of enemy underlings.
-Instead of opting for a traditional side-scrolling perspective, we are given a unique top-down perspective that feels more akin to Diablo than beat ‘em ups.
+Redeemer feels and plays much like a classic beat 'em up title, harking back to a time where arcades were chock-full of games focusing on punching and kicking an infinite supply of enemy underlings.
+Instead of opting for a traditional side-scrolling perspective, we are given a unique top-down perspective that feels more akin to Diablo than beat 'em ups.
 Instead of trying to become a niche title that requires precision and practice, Redeemer feels very much like a title that anyone can jump in for a little bit and feel powerful.

-As a former Russian mercenary, you give up your old life and become a solitary monk living in a Shaolin template.
+As a former Russian mercenary, you give up your old life and become a solitary monk living in a Shaolin temple.
 However, the past has caught up to you, as your former colleagues track you down, kidnapping or outright brutally killing your fellow brothers at the temple.
 This is where your redemption story begins, as you punch, kick, slash, and shoot everyone in your path.
 You can charge your attacks to increase their damage output or string together combos to inflict maximum punishment.
-Stealth kills can be accomplished by quietly approaching foes, but the key to victory comes from the set amount of items you can pick and wield.
+Stealth kills can be accomplished by quietly approaching foes, but the key to victory comes from the set amount of items you can pick up and wield.
 You are freely able to carry both a firearm and a melee weapon at the same time.
 From stun batons to bladed weapons, you can cut down your foes in astonishing fashion.
-Nothing gets beating someone's head in until it explodes.
-Firearms follow a military standard or small arms, machine guns, and shotguns.
-You’ll drop your ranged weapons once your ammunition is depleted, and melee weapons can only be used a set amount of times before breaking.
+Nothing beats bashing someone's head in until it explodes.
+Firearms follow a military standard: small arms, machine guns, and shotguns.
+You'll drop your ranged weapons once your ammunition is depleted, and melee weapons can only be used a set amount of times before breaking.

 Simply Put

 Redeemer is a throwback arcade-style brawler, using a top-down perspective and some satisfying combat mechanics.
 Whenever firearms are brought into engagements, the combat dynamic shifts.
-Unless you have a ranged weapon or a nearby chair to throw, you’ll be rolling around like a fool trying to avoid getting shot.
-Things can become quite hectic when you are outnumbered eight to one in a narrow hallway with tougher than normal foes that don’t stagger from combos.
+Unless you have a ranged weapon or a nearby chair to throw, you'll be rolling around like a fool trying to avoid getting shot.
+Things can become quite hectic when you are outnumbered eight to one in a narrow hallway with tougher-than-normal foes that don't stagger from combos.

 More Reviews on SelectButton